pkayokay/nvim/README.md

 Helps setup nvim-lspconfig and nvim-cmp (auto completion) with pre-made configuration for various language servers.

-Install LSPs, linters and formatters (do not need to use for formatters though)
+Install LSPs, linters and formatters (do not need to use for formatters though as this config uses ALE)

 Ex.
 ```